The Ultimate Americas Cardroom Review

 I’ve actually been pleasantly surprised and discovered, amazingly, that this is now one of the largest open networks available to US players.

-While I don’t prefer 6-seated tables America’s Cardroom has them in spades, with dozens of active tables up to the $5/10 level and a handful of full 9-seated ones as well.
+While I don’t prefer 6-seated tables, America’s Cardroom has them in spades, with dozens of active tables up to the $5/10 level and a handful of full 9-seated ones as well.
+Americas Cardroom’s traffic is strong not only for Hold Em, but even games like Pot Limit Omaha.

 Tournaments are one of the big highlights